pajtai/grunt-useref/README.md

 You can inspect the sample output created.
 The tests can be run by either cloning the git repo or from this module's directory inside the `node_modules` folder of your project.

+## Change Log

+* Nov 26, 2012 - updated css minification task and its dependency

 ---